Hiking & Trekking

 • A whistle for emergency signaling

-Here are some hiking tips specific to Romania and the Carpathian Mountains:
+A few hiking tips specific to Romania and the Carpathians:

-• Follow the Leave No Trace principles and leave the trail as you found it.
+• Stay on marked trails and leave the environment as you found it.

-• Observe any safety warnings and regulations provided by park authorities.
+• Observe safety warnings and regulations from the park authorities.

 “Hiking the Romanian Carpathians is a unique and rewarding experience.
 The rugged beauty and breathtaking trails offer a memorable adventure for outdoor enthusiasts.” – Romanian Friend